owickstrom/wickstrom.tech/blog/src/_posts/2021-04-26-specifying-todomvc-with-temporal-logic.md

 But interesting state machines usually have more than one possible transition, and interesting behaviors likely contain multiple steps.

-While we could nest formulae containing the `next`{.specstrom} operator, we'd be stuck with specifications only describing a constant and finite number of transitions.
+While we could nest formulae containing the `next`{.specstrom}
+operator, we'd be stuck with specifications only describing a finite number of transitions.

 Consider the following, where we like to state that the GDPR consent screen should always be visible: